kivy/buildozer/docs/source/quickstart.rst

 #.
 Buildozer will try to guess the version of your application, by searching a
    line like `__version__ = "1.0.3"` in your `main.py`.
 Ensure you have one at
    the start of your application.
-It is not mandatory but heavilly advised.
+It is not mandatory but heavily advised.

 #.
 Create a `buildozer.spec` file, with::